benhoyt/graphyte/README.md

 graphyte.send('foo.bar', 42)
 ```

-If you want to send asynchronously on a background thread (for example, from a
+If you want to send asynchronously on a background thread (for example, in a
-web server), just specify a send interval.
-For example, this will setup a
+web server context), just specify a send interval.
+For example, this will
-background thread to send every 10 seconds:
+setup a background thread to send every 10 seconds:

 ```python
 graphyte.init('graphite.example.com', prefix='system.async', interval=10)